bor0/gidti/manuscript/chapter6.md

 I> ### Definition 7
 I>
-I> The depth of a tree is defined as the number of links between nodes.
+I> The depth of a tree is defined as the number of edges from the node to the root.

 We can implement the recursive function `depth` as follows: